hdShang/arxiv-daily/docs/cs-CV/2025-10-04/papers/251003896v1-bridge-thinking-and-acting-unleashing-physical-potential-of-vlm-with.md

 ---
 layout: default
-title: Bridge Thinking and Acting: Unleashing Physical Potential of VLM with Generalizable Action Expert
+title: "Bridge Thinking and Acting: Unleashing Physical Potential of VLM with Generalizable Action Expert"
 ---

 # Bridge Thinking and Acting: Unleashing Physical Potential of VLM with Generalizable Action Expert